shiftlin89/software-installation-experience/README.md

-# software-installation-experience
+# Software-installation-experience

 No code in this rep

 Please switch to Wiki page:

-1. install Ipopt(with HSL solver) in Ubuntu.
+1. Install Ipopt(with HSL solver) in Ubuntu.
-2. install CASADI(with HSL IPOPT solver) in Ubuntu.
+2. Install CASADI(with HSL IPOPT solver) in Ubuntu.